 Clayton laughed sheepishly and waved it away, completely saved by the abrupt ending of the video and the training coordinator’s rigid return.
-She stood in front of the screen and performed a few brisk claps.
+In front of the screen, she gave a few brisk claps.

-“Ok, who can tell me the three laws of cognitive data handling, which you learned in the video?”
+“Ok, who can tell me the three laws of cognitive data handling, from the video?”

 “EXCUSE ME!” the training coordinator interrupted, “I’ll have your attention please.
 Or there’s an app for that!”

-“I’m telling you, I’m dreaming,” said the girl with red hair, and Clayton slowly moved over a seat.
+“I’m telling you, I’m dreaming,” said the girl with red hair; Clayton slowly moved over a seat.
 “Oh come on, now I’m the one acting weird?”
 She leapt up onto her chair and shouted, “I’m dreaming!
 Ok, ok… I can’t get too excited…”

-Clayton stared in awe, or rather a curious mixture of intrigue and disbelief.
+Clayton just stared in awe, this couldn’t be real.
 Maybe she took something?
 She was way too cute, in his humble opinion, to be acting like this.
-The training coordinator began yelling to get down from the chair and “act normal” or she’d make her.
-When that didn’t work, she pulled out a tablet and began swiping at it in short, furious strokes.
+The training coordinator began yelling to get down from the chair and “act normal” or she’d be made to.
+When that didn’t work, the coordinator pulled out a tablet and began swiping at it in short, furious strokes.

 Of course, thought Clayton, she could just not have the chip, like him.
 They never checked, right?